nathanielce24/Feedforward-Neural-Net/README.md

 How to Train a Model:
 * Download src
 * Pip install medmnist package for datasets
-* Modify epochs and learning rate in one of the provided training files
+* Modify 'epochs' (technically iterations) and learning rate in one of the provided training files
 * Run training file, and see how accurate the model is.

 ## Technical Overview